thiagoeliasr/TFramework/README.md

 # TFramework
-A simple and small MVC framework created for learning and practice of some OOP PHP basics.
+A simple and small MVC framework created for learning and practice some OOP PHP basics.